 Mix sugar and custard powder to a smooth paste with a little cold milk.
-Heat the rest of the milk until just boiling.
+Heat the rest of the milk until it starts to boil.
 Pour onto the custard powder mixture, stirring well.
 Return to pan, stir until boiling and simmer for 1-2 minutes, stirring all the time.